Welcome to Computers for Classrooms

 See our NEW price sheet for low-income families

-This is the lowest price we have ever offered for a computer with a LCD monitor - just $100.00.
+This is the lowest price we have ever offered for a computer with a LCD monitor - just $85.00.
 Take a look at our most popular computers and prices for low-income, qualifying families.
-Our license agreement with Microsoft only allows us to sell to those families that cannot afford to buy one otherwise.
+Our license agreement with Microsoft only allows us to sell to those families that cannot afford to buy one.
+We can also serve seniors 65 and older.
 Check out our new price sheet today!

 Pat Furr and Francis Fawcett win the Jim Lynch Award